Showing posts with label ducks. Show all posts

 View from Balcony

-We visited the Ducks Limited Museum, where we saw a variety of guns, ducks, trophies, etc.
+We visited the Ducks Limited Museum, where we saw a variety of guns, ducks, and trophies, among other things.

 We saw the Big Cedar Lodge, wildlife creations, taxidermy, & aquarium full of fish.